ZeroOneGame/Monkeypox-dataset-2022/README.md

 |Total | 1915|

 <h2> Data folder such as Chickenpox_gray, Monekypox_gray contains gray image of the original images which might help to reduce the time computation during the training.</h2>

-<h3> If you are using this dataset for the experiment then please cite the following paper </h3>

-1. Ahsan, M., Uddin, M., Farjana, M., Sakib, A., Momin, K., & Luna, S..
-(2022).
-Image Data collection and implementation of deep learning-based model in detecting Monkeypox disease using modified VGG16.
-[Paper link] (https://arxiv.org/abs/2206.01862)
-2. Ahsan, M., Uddin, M., & Luna, S..
-(2022).
-Monkeypox Image Data collection.
-[Paper link] (https://arxiv.org/abs/2206.01774)